 Spanish (B.A.)
-(2 subjects/teaching profession)
+(2 subjects/teaching profession profile)

-Standard period of study: 6 semesters
+Standard course length: 6 semesters

-Language requirements (certificate required): Knowledge of Spanish
+Language requirements prior to start of programme (evidence required): Knowledge of the Spanish language

-Admission to the summer semester 2018:
+Admission to the winter semester 2018/19:

 - 2nd to 6th subject semester: open admission (enrolment without previous application)